Why I chose to study Fashion Design

 Most often the results were shabby to say the least, but it didn’t matter to me or my parents.
 I was being creative and having fun which to us seemed like the most important thing.
 Throughout school, I was one of those children who was good at everything which left me more confused than ever when deciding on my degree.

 It would be easy to say I’ve always been a girl who’s dreamed of being a fashion designer but that’s just not the case.
 There was a plethora of things I loved; countless academic and creative routes were open for me to take.
 So, what did I do?
 My parents reminded me of the child I once was, the fun I had, and the carefree enjoyment that filled most of my childhood days.
-They said that the most important thing was me choosing something I loved, and I couldn’t deny that I loved being curious, creative and wild.
+When choosing a degree, they said that the most important thing was to choose something I loved, and I couldn’t deny that I loved being curious, creative and wild.
 Thus, the era of me studying a degree in fashion design at Falmouth University began.

 I chose to study at Falmouth University after visiting once.
 I drove down to the beach and just thought this is where I want to live and experience the next few years of my life.